Monsido/activerecord-native_db_types_override/README.md

 ### Usage

-After the call to `NameOfYourApp::Application.initialize!` in your config/environment.rb or an environment specific configuration, you may specify one or more options in the config hash that will be merged into the default types.
+In your config/environment.rb or an environment specific configuration, you may specify one or more options in the config hash that will be merged into the default types.
 The act of configuring does the hash merge/activation of changes.

+Some gems may require the adapter prior to this point, so it may not need to be required, but we do not load the Rails adapters in the NativeDbTypesOverride gem because all are most likely not needed.

 #### PostgreSQL

 For example, if you want Rails to use the timestamptz type for all datetimes and timestamps created by migrations, you could use:

+    require 'active_record/connection_adapters/postgresql_adapter'
     NativeDbTypesOverride.configure({
       ActiveRecord::ConnectionAdapters::PostgreSQLAdapter => {
         :datetime => { :name => "timestamptz" },